Vera: A General-Purpose Plausibility Estimation Model for Commonsense Statements: Problem Definition and Scope

 \section{Problem Definition and Scope}

 Our goal is to build a model that can estimate the plausibility of any given \textit{commonsense statement}.
-The model takes as input a statement that \begin{enumerate} \item is expressed in \textbf{natural language} (e.g., \textit{Bicycles are used for transportation.}), as opposed to structured triples (e.g., \textit{(bicycle, UsedFor, transportation)}); \item is \textbf{declarative} (e.g., \textit{An average dog can follow an instruction manual.}), as opposed to interrogative questions (e.g., \textit{Can an average dog follow an instruction manual?}); it may contain multiple sentences, in which case we aim to predict the overall plausibility of the statement; \item is \textbf{self-contained}, not requiring additional context to comprehend; most hypotheses from NLI tasks (e.g., \textit{The man is sleeping.}) are out of scope; \item has an objective, binary \textbf{correctness label} -- similar to a logical proposition.
-While in practice the correctness of commonsense statements may be defeasible by additional context \citep{Reiter1987ALF, Rudinger2020ThinkingLA}, when training and evaluating our model, we make the assumption that each statement has an unambiguous label, which is consistent with most commonsense QA datasets and benchmarks; \item in principle can be labeled using widely-held \textbf{commonsense knowledge} about the world; encyclopedic knowledge (e.g., \textit{Ljubljana is the capital of Slovenia.}) is out of scope. \end{enumerate} Moving forward, unless explicitly noted, we use \textit{commonsense statement} to refer to statements within the above scope.
+The model takes as input a statement that (1) is expressed in \textbf{natural language}; (2) is \textbf{declarative}, as opposed to interrogative questions; (3) is \textbf{self-contained} without requiring additional context to comprehend; (4) has an objective, binary \textbf{correctness label}; and (5) in principle can be labeled using widely-held \textbf{commonsense knowledge} about the world.
+Encyclopedic knowledge (e.g., \textit{Ljubljana is the capital of Slovenia.}) is out of scope.
+Moving forward, unless explicitly noted, we use \textit{commonsense statement} to refer to statements within the above scope.
 Though somewhat strict, this scope covers a broad range of potential applications.

 For an input commonsense statement $x$, the model should output a real-valued score $s \in [0, 1]$ that represents its estimated plausibility of $x$.
 While the gold correctness label is binary, we let the model output a score to reflect its confidence.
 A score of 1.0 means that it is completely confident that $x$ is correct, and a score of 0.0 means it is completely confident that $x$ is incorrect.
 When predicting correctness label from the score, we use 0.5 as the threshold.